Learn the essential steps to convert an LLC to a C corporation.

 If your state doesn’t offer a statutory conversion option, then your next best choice is probably a statutory merger.
 It’s a bit more complicated than a statutory conversion.
 First, you’ll need to vote to convert and create a plan of conversion for the process.
 Then you’ll have to create a brand-new corporation (so if you’ve been considering a name change, now’s a good opportunity to pick a new one).

 Once both entities exist, you can file a Certificate of Merger (the exact title varies by state).
 This form automatically transfers the assets and liabilities of the LLC, the disappearing entity, to the corporation, the surviving entity.
 The members automatically become corporate shareholders in the new corporation.
 After the merger paperwork is completed and approved, the LLC should file its Articles of Dissolution.
-Find out more on Articles of Dissolution definition.
+Find out more on Dissolution definition.

 A non-statutory conversion is the most complicated way to convert your LLC, and if you go this route, you must enlist the help of an attorney.
 That’s because instead of filing paperwork with the Secretary of State to transfer your assets and liabilities over, you’ll create legal agreements that transfer them instead.
 The conversion costs are usually higher, too.